goddardYYZ/minecraft-client/README.md

 ## minecraft-client
 # Setup
-1. install mc
+1. Install mc
-2. run file in setup
+2. Run file in setup
-3. select sodium+fabric
+3. Select sodium+fabric
-4. add files from mods, resourcePacks, and shaders
+4. Add files from mods, resourcePacks, and shaders
-5. launch mc (fabric profile)
+5. Launch mc (fabric profile)
-6. go to setting, video settings, then shaders and enable the shader there
+6. Then go to setting, video settings, then shaders and enable the shader there
 7. Great success!